syslua/syslua/docs/architecture/00-overview.md

 - **Powerful**: First-class functions, tables for configuration
 - **Safe**: No arbitrary system access from config
 - **Embeddable**: mlua provides excellent Rust integration

+### Why `cmd` Instead of Preset Actions?

+The `cmd` action provides maximum flexibility:

+- **Platform-specific**: Lua config decides what commands to run per platform
+- **No Rust changes**: Adding new operations doesn't require Rust code changes
+- **Transparent**: Users can see exactly what commands will be executed
+- **Composable**: Complex operations built from simple shell commands